mbadolato/iTerm2-Color-Schemes/README.md

 The theme Tinacious Design was created by [Tina Holly](https://tinaciousdesign.com)

+Popping and Locking theme was created by [Hedinn Eiriksson](https://github.com/hedinne) and added by [didierbroska](https://github.com/didierbroska)

+MaterialDarker and DraculaPlus themes were added by [jos3s](https://github.com/jos3s)

+Nord theme were added by [Teraskull](https://github.com/Teraskull)

 The Gruvbox Light theme was created by [morhetz](https://github.com/morhetz) and added by [reynn](https://github.com/reynn)

 If there are other color schemes you'd like to see included, drop me a line!